jwcarr/lexisense/README.md

 Replicating the analysis
 ------------------------

 A Jupyter notebook (`notebook.ipynb`) is provided which guides you through the basic results reported in the paper.
 I would recommend that you start by previewing this document here on GitHub.
-Then, to dive into full replication, I would recommend that you replicate my Python environment and work through the notebook, referring the files under the `code/` directory as required.
+Then, to dive into full replication, I would recommend that you replicate my Python environment and work through the notebook, referring to the files under the `code/` directory as required.
 All analysis code was written for Python 3.10 – it may be necessary to upgrade if you have an earlier version.

 To get started, clone or download this repository and `cd` into the top-level directory: